abdotha/clinic-appointment-system-with-cpp/README.md

 ## Running the Program

 1. Clone this repository.
-2. Navigate to the directory containing the source code.
+2. Ensure you have access to the required text files for database operations.
 3. Compile the source code using a C++ compiler.
 4. Run the executable file generated.

+### Patient Mode